 Call 911 or the rescue emergency number to report the incident as soon as possible.
 It only takes an adult struggling in water for about three minutes before things go bad.
 But a child can only last less than thirty seconds.
 Take action immediately to rescue a drowning person.
 Scream for help so that someone else can assist in rescuing the victim.

-Ensuring that you are in a safe position and cannot be pulled in by the victim; stretch your hand towards the victim.
-If you cannot reach, use a tree branch or a towel and taking care not to hit him or her, throw it towards him and after he grasps it, you can pull them to a safe position.
+Ensuring that you are in a safe position and cannot be pulled in by the victim, stretch your hand towards the victim.
+If you cannot reach, use a tree branch or a towel and, taking care not to hit him or her, throw it towards him.
+After he grasps it, you can pull them to a safe position.

 Most swimming areas have safety buoys that are attached to a long rope.
 They usually float and they can be used to save a drowning victim.
 Throw the ring towards the victim and ask him/her to grab it then pull it towards the shore.

-If your stuck on shore or far from the victim.
-Take a boat and go close to the victim taking care not to hit him.
+If you're stuck on shore or far from the victim.
+Take a boat and go close to the victim taking care not to hit them.
 You can throw a safety ring to the victim to help him stabilize them.
 Come along side the victim and reach to help them into the boat.

 Give first aid to the victim immediately after rescuing him or her.
 Feel for the pulse on the neck side or the wrist, if he is still breathing feel for the air coming through the nose and ensure it is open.

 If the victim is not breathing, perform a CPR to increase chances of survival.
-Learn more about CPR here.
-LINK http://www.redcross.org
+Learn more about CPR at RedCross.org